 Taste wise, all the flavors went really well together and I got the husband stamp of approval.

 The Buddha Bowl

-I have seen these pop up on my instagram recently and I thought those look delicious!
-I dared a little with this one and made a few additions that aren;t in the recipe and it was absolutely delicious.
-I have to just say – don’t plate your food like this – layering makes it taste so much better.
+I have seen these pop up on my instagram recently and I thought ‘those look delicious!’
+I dared a little with this one and made a few additions (that aren’t in the recipe) and it was absolutely delicious.
+I have to say – don’t plate your food like this – layering makes it taste so much better.
 I found the recipe here.
 I also bought quinoa boil-in-a-bag (I did not know this existed!) to cut time to make the dish and it was a success!

 Roasted Veggie Pitas

-We keep pita breads on stock for last minute pizza dinners but I’ve been getting bored with them lately and was looking for something different to use them with.
-Obviously, Gyros are the first thing that came to mind but I’m avoiding meats this week.
-As a was floating through Pinterest I stumbled upon this bad boy of a recipe here!
+We keep pita breads on stock for last minute pizza dinners but I’ve been getting bored with them lately and was looking for a different use.
+Obviously, Gyros are the first thing that came to mind but I’m avoiding meat this week.
+As I was floating through Pinterest, I stumbled upon this bad boy of a recipe here!
 This was absolutely excellent and it made two large sandwiches (one I had for the lunch on day two and it was still good).
 I really enjoyed this one!
-I did mix it up and added in some extra seasonings for the chickpeas that I already know I like; dill weed, garlic powder, and onion powder.
-I also used FAGE plain yogurt instead or sour cream!
+I did mix it up and added in some extra seasonings for the chickpeas that I already knew I liked: dill weed, garlic powder, and onion powder.
+I also used FAGE plain yogurt instead of sour cream!

 Homemade Ramen Bowl

 This is my next recipe in line for this week.
-I actually got the idea to try a recipe like this because our local grocery store Wegmans started making plain ramen noodles and I have dying to try them!
+I actually got the idea to try a recipe like this because our local grocery store, Wegmans, started making plain ramen noodles and I have been dying to try them!
 It looks so delicious and I am a sucker for a salty soup.
-The recipe I will be doing is this one here.
+Here’s the recipe I’ll be making.